nihalkshetty2002/drivextask/README.md

 10. Cross-Platform Accessibility
 Hosted locally using Streamlit, which allows users to interact with the app in their browser on localhost:8501.
 Fully responsive layout that adapts to different screen sizes.

+# Instruction for running the application locally
+1. Download the Zip file

+2.